 The extent of the impact of the novel coronavirus, or COVID-19, pandemic on our business, operations and development timelines and plans remains uncertain, and will depend on certain developments, including the duration and spread of the outbreak and its impact on our contract manufacturing organizations, or CMOs, CROs, and other third parties with whom we do business, as well as its impact on regulatory authorities and our key scientific and management personnel.
-While we continue to conduct our research and development activities, the COVID-19 pandemic may cause disruptions that impact the timing of our preclinical studies and clinical trials of ACR-368 and affect our ability to complete preclinical studies, future clinical trials or to procure items that are essential for our research and development activities.
-We expect to continue to take actions as may be required or recommended by government authorities or as we determine are in the best interests of our employees and other business partners in light of the pandemic.
+Even as the COVID-19 pandemic subsides, the Company cannot predict the future progression or full impact of the outbreak and its effects on the Company's business and operations.
+Although certain restrictions have been lifted, the Company will continue to actively monitor the need to take actions as may be required or recommended by government authorities or as we determine are in the best interests of our employees and other business partners in light of the pandemic.
 To date, there has not been a significant impact on the development of ACR-368 and the ACR-368 OncoSignature or the rest of our pipeline; however, we cannot at this time predict the specific extent, duration, or full impact that the COVID-19 pandemic could potentially have on our ongoing business plan, financial condition and operations.